Amniotic fluid: Function

 Swallowed amniotic fluid (in later stages of development) creates urine and contributes to the formation of meconium.
-Amniotic fluid protects the developing fetus by cushioning against blows to the mother's abdomen, allowing for easier fetal movement and promoting muscular/skeletal development.
+Amniotic fluid protects the developing fetus by cushioning against blows to the mother's abdomen, allowing for easier fetal movement, and promoting muscular/skeletal development.
 Amniotic fluid swallowed by the fetus helps in the formation of the gastrointestinal tract.
 It also protects the fetus from mechanical jerks and shocks.
 The fetus, which develops within a fluid-filled amniotic sac, relies on the placenta for respiratory gas exchange rather than the lungs.
-While not involved in fetal oxygenation, fetal breathing movements (FBM) nevertheless have an important role in lung growth and in development of respiratory muscles and neural regulation.
+While not involved in fetal oxygenation, fetal breathing movements (FBM) nevertheless have an important role in lung growth and in the development of respiratory muscles and neural regulation.
 FBM are regulated differently in many respects than postnatal respiration, which results from the unique intrauterine environment.
 At birth, the transition to continuous postnatal respiration involves a fall in temperature, gaseous distention of the lungs, activation of the Hering-Breuer reflex, and functional connectivity of afferent O2 chemoreceptor activity with respiratory motoneurons and arousal centers.

 Clinical significance

 Collection

 Amniotic fluid is removed from the mother by an amniocentesis procedure, where a long needle is inserted through the abdomen into the amniotic sac, using ultrasound guidance such that the fetus is not harmed.

-Amniocentesis is a low risk procedure, with risk of pregnancy loss between 1 in 1,500 – 1 in 700 procedures.
-Amniocentesis can be performed to obtain diagnostic genetic information, evaluate for intrauterine infection, or rarely, to assess for fetal lung maturity if early delivery is required.
+Amniocentesis is a low-risk procedure, with a risk of pregnancy loss between 1 in 1,500 – 1 in 700 procedures.
+Amniocentesis can be performed to obtain diagnostic genetic information, evaluate for intrauterine infection, or, rarely, to assess for fetal lung maturity if early delivery is required.
 If warranted, fluid is collected between 16 and 42 weeks of fetal development.
 The amount of fluid removed depends on the indication for the procedure and the testing that will be performed on the fluid.